pavelpascari/weber/README.md

       # Watch for GET requests on example.org and output the URL, request method, the status code, and cache-control header
       weber -X GET -H example.org -o output.csv -c "url,method,status,Cache-Control" https://example.com
 ```

+## Contributing

+Weber is an open source project and we welcome contributions from the community.
+If you would like to contribute, please open an issue or submit a pull request.